th7mo/notes/meditation.md

 ---
 title: "Meditation"
-description: "Clearing the conscious mind | Exercise for the soul"
+description: "Clearing the conscious mind & exercising the soul"
 ---

 There are two forms of meditation[^1]:

 1. Distracting our conscious mind.
-   This can be done by focusing on the breath, or listening to a mantra or a guided meditation session.
+   This can be done by focusing on the breath, listening to a mantra or a guided meditation session.
 2. Actively engaging to the present moment.
-   This can be done by listening to our surroundings, Feeling the comfort and uncomfort of our bodies, and allowing thoughts to pass through our minds.
+   This can be done by listening to our surroundings, feeling the comfort and uncomfort of our bodies, and allowing thoughts to pass through our minds.

 Try to stand, sit or lay a position that is comfortable.